Coca Colla

 Coca Colla is an energy drink produced in Bolivia with the use of coca extract as its base.
-It was launched on the Bolivian market in La Paz, Santa Cruz and Cochabamba in April of 2010.
+It was launched on the Bolivian market in La Paz, Santa Cruz and Cochabamba in April 2010.
 Both the name and ingredients are similar to Coca-Cola.
-The release of this product is part of the process of the industrialization of coca followed by the Morales Administration.
+The release of this product is part of the process of the industrialization of coca followed by the Morales Administration from 2006 to 2019.

-The "Colla" component of the name comes from Qullasuyu, the southern area of the Inca empire which included the western part of Bolivia.
-The term Qulla is nowadays used to name the Aymara and Quechua, indigenous people of Bolivia which make a traditional use of coca leaves.
+The "Colla" component of the name comes from Qullasuyu, the southern area of the Inca Empire which included the western part of Bolivia.
+The term Qulla is nowadays used to name the Aymara and Quechua, indigenous people of Bolivia who make a traditional use of coca leaves.

 Description

-The drink has a red label with white writing, is dark caramel in color, tastes sweet, and comes in 500 ml bottles priced at $1.50 (around £1.23 GBP or €1.45 EUR).
-It is made from coca leaf extracts, a plant also known for its use as the base of cocaine powder.
-This is a restricted substance in many countries and illegal to sell, buy, or distribute in North America and Europe.
-They use this to flavor the drink.
+The drink has a red label with white writing, is dark caramel in color, tastes sweet, and comes in 500 ml bottles priced at $1.50.
+The flavor of Coca Colla is derived from coca leaf extracts, a plant also known for its use as the base of cocaine powder.
+It is a restricted substance in many countries and illegal to sell, buy, or distribute in North America and Europe.